 To give you a taste of this cookbook, we chose the four most mouthwatering recipes to make for breakfast.
-From energizing chocolate-covered matcha bites to decadent homemade donuts, easy no-nut breakfast bars, and fiber-rich sweet oats, your mornings are about to look and taste a whole lot better.
+From energising chocolate-covered matcha bites to decadent homemade donuts, easy no-nut breakfast bars, and fibre-rich sweet oats, your mornings are about to look and taste a whole lot better.
 Find the full recipe details for each dish below, and don't forget to shop the cookbook at the end for to make all of your chocolate dreams come true.

 Chocolate Matcha Bites: For the Matcha

 Matcha—or powdered Japanese tea leaf—is loaded with antioxidants and has a spectacular green colour and a delicate taste.
 You can find it in any good health food store.
 Blending matcha with lime for a fresh hit of citrus, our green goodness filling balances our rich, full-bodied chocolate for a taste sensation.

 Note: Makes approximately 34 small chocolates and takes five minutes in preparation, plus a two-hour setting time.